-When the Lord called Sarah and Tony back to serve in Milwaukee he was also preparing a way for Sarah.
+When the Lord called us back to serve in Milwaukee he was also preparing a way for Sarah.
 Six months before Sarah’s graduation from PA school, The 16th Street Community Health Clinic extended an offer to work with them.
-Sarah has working for this community clinic in the heart of the Milwaukee Hispanic/Latino community ever since.
+Sarah has been working for this community clinic in the heart of the Milwaukee Hispanic/Latino community ever since.
 Everyday Sarah is brought face to face with the needs of Milwaukee’s most vulnerable.

-After returning to Milwaukee Tony spent three years working as an assistant pastor of youth ministry for Eastbrook Church.
-During this time, the Bleythings purchased a home in the Riverwest neighborhood of the city.
-It did not take long for Riverwest to root itself in the hearts of the Bleything family.
+After returning to Milwaukee in the midst of seminary, I served as an assistant pastor of youth ministry for Eastbrook Church.
+During this time, we purchased our first home in the Riverwest neighborhood of Milwaukee.
+It didn’t take us long to fall in love with Riverwest.

-In 2009, the Lord took Tony away from his ministry in the city for a season of refreshment and encouragement.
-During this time, Tony began working for Nashotah House Theological Seminary as the Director of Distributed Learning and Educational Technology.
-It was at ‘The House’ that Tony was immersed in the life of Anglicanism and began to realize his call more deeply.
-Tony embraced Anglicanism and is a postulant for Holy Orders with The Anglican Mission in the Americas.
-During Tony’s time at The House, the Lord did not just bring Tony to a place of theological rest; he also used the season to expand Tony and Sarah’s heart for Milwaukee.
-Conversation after conversation brought an ever increasing conviction that the Lord was calling them to new work in Milwaukee.
-The Bleythings feel poised and ready to give their life over to the development of Missional Anglican Churches throughout the neighborhoods of Milwaukee beginning with their old neighborhood, Riverwest.
+In 2009, after my time of service at Eastbrook came to an end, the Lord took us away from the city for a season of refreshment and encouragement.
+During this time, I (Tony) began working for Nashotah House Theological Seminary as the Director of Distributed Learning and Educational Technology.
+It was while I was at ‘The House’, and while I was immersed in the life of Anglicanism, that I began to realize the Lord’s call more clearly.
+After three years at Nashotah House, I embraced Anglicanism and have since been ordained as an Anglican Priest.
+During my time at The House, the Lord did not just bring me to a place of theological rest; he also used the season to expand my heart for Milwaukee.
+Conversation after conversation brought an ever increasing conviction that the Lord was calling us to new work in Milwaukee.